By Lauren Green

 “Are you in pain?’ he asks.

-“A little,” she says.
-“The hospice nurse will be here in the morning.”
+“A little.
+The hospice nurse will be here in the morning.”

-Michael’s stomach churns.
-“How bad is it?” he asks.
+His stomach churns.
+“How bad is it?”

 Lauren Green currently lives in Austin, Texas, where she is a fiction fellow at UT’s Michener Center for Writers.
 Her fiction has appeared in Glimmer Train and Conjunctions, among others.
 She recently graduated from Columbia University, where she was awarded the Louis Sudler Prize in the Arts.